chuanqichen/volumenet/README.md

 -conda install cython

+## Dataset:
+Special permission is required to get access to NCANDA data after agreement is signed and access is approved.

+National Consortium on Alcohol and NeuroDevelopment in Adolescence (NCANDA) magnetic resonance imaging (MRI) data is consisted of MRI images of total 808 adolescents, in which 674 adolescents meeting no/low alcohol or drug use criteria and 134 adolescents exceeding criteria.
+Some adolescents have up to 3 annual scans as a result of the follow-up scans of each subject.

 ## Source Code:
 - loader.py : load dataset
 - model.py : model definition

---   NetFactory: create network
+-  -NetFactory: create network

---  Net: base class
+-  -Net: base class

---  AlexNet: Derived Class from Net
+-  -AlexNet: Derived Class from Net

---  SqueezeNet: Derived Class from Net
+-  -SqueezeNet: Derived Class from Net

---  VGG19 : Derived Class from Net
+-  -VGG19 : Derived Class from Net

 - run_model.py
 - train.py